ansible-community/antsibull-docs/docs/ansible-output.md

     }
 ```

-The `ansible-output-data` directive results in no output when the `sphinx_antsibull_ext` Sphinx extension is used, and contains YAML data.
+The `ansible-output-data` directive does not generate any visible content in rendered documentation when the `sphinx_antsibull_ext` Sphinx extension is used.
+The directive contains YAML configuration data that is meant for `antsibull-docs` and not for readers.
-The `env` dictionary allows to set environment variables that are set when calling `ansible-playbook`.
+The `env` dictionary allows you to set environment variables that are set when calling `ansible-playbook`.
-In this example, we set an explicit callback stdout plugin (using `ANSIBLE_STDOUT_CALLBACK`),
+In this example, we set an explicit callback stdout plugin (using `ANSIBLE_STDOUT_CALLBACK`)
 and provide configuration for that plugin (`ANSIBLE_COLLECTIONS_TASKS_ONLY_NUMBER_OF_COLUMNS`).

 The playbook is provided as a multi-line YAML string.